jdrichardsappacad/react-2021/week-15/quizzes/03-reducers.md

     <answer correct>Use the `combineReducers` method to create a single reducer
     and pass that as an argument to `createStore`</answer>
     <explanation>
-    `createStore` only takes one `reducer` argument, so you must combine your reducers back into a single reducer to pass to the store.
-To do this you'll use the `combineReducers` method from the `redux` package and pass it an object that maps state keys to the reducers that handle those slices of state.
+  `createStore` only accepts one `reducer` argument.
+You must combine reducers into a single reducer, using the `combineReducers` method and pass it to the store.
+This method accepts an object of key/value pairs with the key representing the name of the slice of state and the value assigned to the specific reducer function.
     </explanation>
   </question>
 </quiz>